If you have a health condition or disability

 Changes to your circumstances

-You must report any change in circumstances straight away, including:
+You must report any change in circumstances (external link) straight away, including:

 How starting work affects your claim